When is Baseball Training Worth Paying For?

 A top concern is getting your money’s worth for instruction.
-Many baseball instructors are well intentioned but do not know the correct things to teach to warrant their pay.
-In general, coaches who work at a baseball-training facility know more than the average youth coach and a parent do, so it is not a total loss.
+Many baseball instructors are well-intentioned but do not know the correct things to teach to warrant their pay.
+In general, coaches who work at a baseball-training facility know more than the average youth coach, and a parent does, so it is not a total loss.
 Some parental research about quality coaches in your area may be necessary to find the best ones.
 There may be a reason some coaches charge more than others do, and the extra expense is often worth it.
 Below are suggestions for when to pay for additional baseball training.

-- When youngsters will not listen to their own parents – which is much more common situation than one might think, and especially when kids become teenagers.
+- When youngsters will not listen to their parents.
+This scenario is a much more common situation than one might think, and especially when kids become teenagers.

-- Early on – Having children started at a young age (8 or so) with the knowledge, drills, and skills to do things fundamentally correct can save years of future frustration.
-Additionally, it is important to remember that it is easier to start new habits than to change existing ones.
+- With young players – Having children started at a young age (8 or so) with the knowledge, drills, and skills to do things fundamentally correct can save years of future frustration.
+Additionally, it is essential to remember that it is easier to start new habits than to change existing ones.
 Unfortunately, this is often the age when parents may not have the necessary funds, but it can make all the difference in players’ development, for the stated reasons.

 - To begin the season – even one session with a quality sports coach can put players on the path to success.
 A great coach should give players a focus and the areas of most-needed attention for the season.